 Below are the 7 lessons of Programme Management that typically arise.
-After many years of implementation, S A Partners have created a programme governance framework that ensures our interventions are always completed on time, and in budget.
+After many years of implementation, S A Partners have created a programme management framework that ensures our interventions are always completed on time, and in budget.
 Take a moment to read it, and if you have any questions just contact Simon Grogan.

 1. I Don’t Know Where We’re Going But We’re Making Damn Good Time

 Do we have the requirements from the customer?
 No…..

 Do we have a scope for the design?
 No……

 Do we have a preliminary design concept?
 No…

 Do we have a clue what the customer even wants?
 No…

 Do we have a timeline for this project?

 Just start doing something anyway, otherwise we’ll look unhelpful……